Story: Tōrangapū – Māori and political parties

 From 1993 to 2003 the Mana Māori Movement represented Māori interests to the left of Mana Motuhake.
 It incorporated two other political parties: the Piri Wiri Tua Movement which was based around the Rātana movement, and Te Tawharau, founded on Ringatū Church principles.
 Other even shorter-lived parties around this time were Mauri Pacific (‘Spirit of the Pacific’), led by ex-New Zealand First MP Tau Hēnare, and Mana Wahine Te Ira Tangata, led by Alamein Kopu, an ex-Alliance Party MP.

-The so-called ‘tight five’ (a term referring to a rugby forward pack) were five Māori members of the New Zealand First party (Tau Hēnare, Tukuroirangi Morgan, Rana Waitai, Tutekawa Wyllie and Tuariki Delamere) who took all Māori seats in 1996.
+The so-called ‘tight five’ (a term referring to rugby forwards) were five Māori members of the New Zealand First party (Tau Hēnare, Tukuroirangi Morgan, Rana Waitai, Tutekawa Wyllie and Tuariki Delamere) who won all the Māori seats in 1996.
 Two years later their party leader, Winston Peters, was sacked from cabinet and went into opposition.
 Wyllie remained with New Zealand First and Delamere joined the small Te Tawharau party.
 Hēnare, Morgan and Waitai formed a new party, Mauri Pacific together with two former New Zealand First MPs, Jack Elder and Ann Batten.
 None was returned to power in the following election and the party disbanded.

 New Zealand First

 Under Winston Peters’s leadership New Zealand First captured all five Māori electorates in 1996 and held the balance of power in the first MMP coalition government.
 Peters himself retained the general electorate of Tauranga and a further 11 New Zealand Party list MPs entered Parliament.
 After the 1999 election New Zealand First decided not to stand candidates in the Māori seats, as it favours their abolition.
 In 2008 support for the party fell below the 5% threshold required for minor parties without an electorate seat, but in 2011 Peters and seven other New Zealand First candidates returned to Parliament after the party won 6.6% of the party vote in the general election.
-In 2014 the party's standing improved and they won 8.66% of the party vote, gaining 11 seats.
+In 2014 the party's standing improved and it won 8.66% of the party vote, gaining 11 seats.
+In 2015 Peters won the general electorate of Northland in a by-election, giving his party 12 MPs.

 Tariana Turia (Ngāti Apa) first entered Parliament in 1996 on the Labour list.
 In 2002 she won the Te Tai Hauāuru seat and continued as a Labour MP until May 2004 when she refused to support Labour’s Foreshore and Seabed Act 2004.
 She resigned from both the party and Parliament and forced a by-election in her electorate.
 She was re-elected as the Māori Party co-leader.
 Turia has held ministerial portfolios in both Labour and National-led coalition governments.
 She retired from Parliament at the 2014 election.